hannahlivnat/simplebudget/planning/planning.md

 ### To Achieve MVP:

-* Have a database for expenses and income
+* Have a database for budget details x
-* Have 7 RESTful routes
+* Have 7 RESTful routes x
 * index page:
-  * All home information is displayed
+  * Total Income and Total Spent Displayed at top of page x
-  * There is a link leading to show page
+  * Total Flex and Firm are displayed x
-* show page:
+  * Categorization of entered data displayed x
-  * All details about income and expenses displayed
+  * There is a link leading to show page x
-  * link to create new expense or income
+* show page: x
-  * link to delete an expense or income
+  * details about income and expenses displayed x
-  * Total Income and Total Spent Displayed at top of page
+  * link to create new expense or income x
-  * Total Flex and Firm are displayed on show page
+  * link to delete an expense or income x
-* new page:
+* new page: x
-  * form asks users to enter information in expense/income database: data, amount, category, description
+  * form asks users to enter information in expense/income database: data, amount, category, description x
-  * submit button will trigger successful post route
+  * submit button will trigger successful post route x
-* edit page:
+* edit page: x
-  * form prefills and lets user edit information in expense/income database
+  * form prefills and lets user edit information in expense/income database x
-  * pressing submit will trigger successful put route
+  * pressing submit will trigger successful put route x
-* delete button:
+* delete button: x
-  * pressing the delete button deletes the data from ui and from database.
+  * pressing the delete button deletes the data from ui and from database. x
-* Be able to use database to update budget variables
+* Be able to use database to update budget variables x

 ### Moving Past MVP:
 * authentication: